Complex and Adaptive Dynamical Systems: A Primer: Cellular Automata

 \centerline{ 9\ \ \mbox{possible total occupancy states of neighboring sites}, }

 \centerline{ $ 2\cdot9=18$\ \ configurations, $2^{18}=262,144$\ \ totalistic rules~. }

-A large number, but exponentially smaller than the number of all possible update rules for the same neighborhood.
+{This is a} large number, but it is exponentially smaller than the number of all possible update rules for the same neighborhood.

-\subsection{Conway's game of life}
+\subsection{Conway's Game of Life}

-The `game of life' takes its name because it attempts to simulate the reproductive cycle of a species.
-It is formulated on a square lattice and the update rule involves the eight cell neighborhood.
+The \qut{game of life} takes its name because it attempts to simulate the reproductive cycle of a species.
+It is formulated on a square lattice and the update rule involves the {eight-cell} neighborhood.
 A new offspring needs exactly three parents in its neighborhood.
 A living cell dies of loneliness if it has less than two live neighbors, and of overcrowding if it has more than three live neighbors.
-A living cell feels comfortable with two or three live neighbors, in this case it survives.
+A living cell feels comfortable with two or three live neighbors{;} in this case it survives.
 The complete set of updating rules is listed in Table \ref{automata1_table_rules_game_life}.

-\underline{\bf Living isolated sets}\\ The time evolution of an initial set of a cluster of living cells can show extremely varied types of behavior.
-Fixpoint of the updating rules, such as a square
+\runinhead{Living Isolated Sets} The time evolution of an initial set of a cluster of living cells can show extremely varied types of behavior. {Fixpoints} of the updating rules, such as a square

 of four neighboring live cells, survive unaltered.
 There are many configurations of living cells which oscillate, such as three live cells in a row or column,

 It constitutes a fixpoint of $f(f(.))$, alternating between a vertical and a horizontal bar.
 The configuration